Conscription in the United States: Vietnam War

 Some conscientious objectors objected to the war based on the theory of Just War.
 One of these, Stephen Spiro, was convicted of avoiding the draft, but given a suspended sentence of five years.
 He was later pardoned by President Gerald Ford.

 Between 1964 and 1973, 9,087,000 men and women would serve in the armed forces in some capacity.
 Of these, 2,594,000 would be deployed to Vietnam.
 1,766,910 would be drafted into the military serving throughout the world.
-Most of those who were drafted went into the Army and less than 42,700 went into the Marine Corps.
+Most of those who were drafted went into the Army and fewer than 42,700 went into the Marine Corps.
 The Navy and Air Force did not accept draftees.

 From a pool of approximately 27 million, the draft raised 2,215,000 men for military service (in the United States, South Vietnam, and elsewhere) during the Vietnam War era.
 The majority of service members deployed to South Vietnam were volunteers, even though hundreds of thousands of men opted to join the Army, Air Force, Navy, and Coast Guard (for three or four year terms of enlistment).
 If drafted, they would only serve for two years, but would have no choice over their military occupational specialty.

 Of the nearly 16 million men not engaged in active military service, 96% were exempted (typically because of jobs including other military service), deferred (usually for educational reasons), or disqualified (usually for physical and mental deficiencies but also for criminal records including draft violations).
 The requirements for obtaining and maintaining an educational deferment changed several times in the late 1960s.
 For several years, students were required to take an annual qualification test.
 In 1967 educational deferments were changed for graduate students.
 Those starting graduate studies in the fall of 1967 were given two semester deferments becoming eligible in June 1968.
 Those further along in their graduate study who entered prior to the summer of 1967 could continue to receive a deferment until they completed their studies.
 Peace Corps Volunteers were no longer given deferments and their induction was left to the discretion of their local boards.
 However most boards allowed Peace Corps Volunteers to complete their two-year assignment before inducting them into the military.
 On December 1, 1969, a lottery was held to establish a draft priority for all those born between 1944 and 1950.
 Those with a high number no longer had to be concerned about the draft.
 Nearly 500,000 men were disqualified for criminal records, but fewer than 10,000 of them were convicted of draft violations.
 Finally, as many as 100,000 eligible men fled the country.